ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2024.11.27.md

 # Previous sprint

+## Instrument configurations on gitlab

+- [ ] **Action: LJ to persevere with trying to sort out the dodgy commits which prevent us from doing this. **

 ## Security - cabin pc passwords on whiteboards
 - we have been adding these to keeper as we go to support calls.
 - we should not give out passwords over the phone.